Sir Richard Branson has urged the Australian government to speed up its vaccine rollout or risk being held back.

-Sir Richard said “we’ve all regretted things we’ve said” and said she was doing a “great job in keeping Virgin Australia going”.
+Sir Richard said “we’ve all regretted things we’ve said” and that she was doing a “great job in keeping Virgin Australia going”.

-“In the short-term, our splendid isolation is ultra-safe from COVID, but in the long-term it will act as a handbrake on the economy, jobs and opportunities for Australians,” he said.
+“In the short-term, our splendid isolation is ultra-safe from COVID, but in the long-term it will act as a handbrake on the economy, jobs and opportunities for Australians,” Strambi said.

 “While the recovery has commenced, it remains fragile.
 We need to be more aggressive in relation to the vaccine rollout, in order to realise the benefits of Australia’s remarkable management of COVID-19.